I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 In the Implementation of blueprint we demonstrate how the infrastructure is documented as code, enabling NSIs to easily create their own modern infrastructure.
 The implementation shows the implementation of a container-based platform using cloud infrastructure and is validated and proved as I3S has deployed the services developed in WP1.
 This is also validated and proved as we have "Retro-fitted" and modularized PXweb and deployed it on the platform.

-# Appendix

-## Security checklists
-### Quality level checklist
-* Consider authentication requirements for exposed endpoints
-* Consider encryption of data "at rest" based on classification levels, and at least encryption with the key provided by the service provider
-* Ensure that configuration and secrets outside the container is safe and encrypted
-* Consider using a standard for assessing the severity of computer system security vulnerabilities (for instance CVSS)

-### Security checklist
-* Ensure that events and transactions that are logged are possible to trace
-* Ensure that any secrets and configurations are safely stored
-* Ensure that the container for the service does not run as root
-* Ensure that services that should be exposed are available with HTTPS on a public domain
-* Ensure that any service accounts has the least necessary priviliges
-* Consider high availability and automatic scaling configuration for the service
-* Ensure that a vulnerability scanning of the container for the service is performed
-* Ensure that any known vulnerabilities of the service are documented
-* Ensure that the logs are stored safely

-### Loggin checklist
-* Never log sensitive information
-* Define for how long the logs should be valid and stored
-* Ensure that the logs are deleted when they are not longer valid
-* Ensure that the logs are structured and have a defined format
-* Ensure that the logs are machine readable
-* Ensure that the logs are available for any developers that needs them
-* Ensure that the logs are available for privileged users (how?)
-* Ensure that the logs are backed up
-* Ensure that you log at the appropriate level and context